Toyism: Origin

-Toyism as art movement is a reaction on the post-modern world of individualism, which existed in the 1970s through the 1990s, the era in which “everything is allowed”.
+Toyism is an art movement characterized by a reaction on the post-modern world of individualism, which existed in the 1970s through the 1990s, the era in which “everything is allowed”.
 The name originated in 1990 when artist Dejo made a graphic work which was titled "Escape of computer spiders".
 It was this work and later similar works that were the origin of the style at the beginning of the nineties.
 However, it took another two years before this resulted in a manifest.
-On September the 5th 1992 artist and musician Dejo (pseudonym) from Emmen wrote a manifesto called Mother and introduced Toyism to the audience.
+On 5 September 1992, the artist and musician Dejo (pseudonym) from Emmen wrote a manifesto called Mother and introduced Toyism to the audience.

 History

 Toyism can be split in two different periods, the period from 1992 to 2000 and 2002 to the present.

 1992-2000

-A couple of months after the manifesto was written, two other artists from Emmen joined the movement.
-In the first period, mostly the themes were worked out in a surrealistic manner and the returning presence of fixed icons (computer, space shuttle and teddy-bear) in their paintings.
+In late 1992, two other artists from Emmen joined the movement.
+In the first period, mostly the themes were worked out in a surrealistic manner and the returning presence of fixed icons, such as computers, space shuttles and teddy-bears, in their paintings.
 These icons represented the attending artists.
 The first exhibition was on February 24, 1993, in Het Veenpark.
 One year after the foundation work was exhibited in New York City.

 At the base was a figurative style with uniform areas of colour and simplistic elements that were inspired by Super Mario and the game console Nintendo.

 After the triumvirate fell apart, founder Dejo decided to make a world-trip and got inspired to make Toyism more international and open.